bytebutcher/burp-send-to/README.md

 	* **%S:** will be replaced with the selected text
 	* **%F:** will be replaced with the path to a temporary file containing the selected text
 	* **%R:** will be replaced with the path to a temporary file containing the content of the focused request/response
+	* **%E:** will be replaced with the path to a temporary file containing the header of the focused request/response
 	* **%B:** will be replaced with the path to a temporary file containing the body of the focused request/response
 * **Group:** the name of the sub-menu in which this entry will be shown.
 Can be left blank.
 * **Run in terminal:** defines whether a terminal-window should appear in which the configured command is executed.
 By default "xterm" is used as terminal-emulator.
 You can change the terminal-emulator in the "Miscellaneous Options" to your liking.